 Thanks to workers’ compensation, employees who are injured while at work are entitled to certain monetary benefits.
 In turn, they are required to give up their right of pursuing compensation directly from the employer or suing them.
-To understand the workers’ compensation benefits you are entitled to and the amount you are likely to receive, it is important that you speak to a workers’ compensation lawyer.
+To understand the workers’ comp benefits you are entitled to and the amount you are likely to receive, it is important that you speak to a workers’ compensation lawyer.

 If you have been injured in Miami Gardens, Florida, while on the clock, don’t hesitate to get legal assistance.
 Contact the law offices of Miami Workers’ Compensation Lawyers Coalition via (786) 686-2857 or fill our online form to schedule a free legal consultation with one of our Miami Gardens workers’ compensation lawyers.

 Employees who have been injured while on the job can receive various types of indemnity and medical benefits.
 Under the workers’ comp laws of Florida, these benefits may not exceed or go below a certain legal maximum and minimum respectively.
 The limits for these benefits are renewed yearly, and it is important to stay updated.

 Temporary total disability benefits are the most common under the workers’ comp system and will apply in almost all workplace injury cases.
 In Florida, these benefits can’t exceed $1,011 per week (as of 2021), with their legal minimum being $20 per week.